 It was later found that there is a larger evolutionary distance between these three species and the white-handed gibbons than there is between bonobos and chimpanzees.

-In India and Bangladesh the western hoolock gibbon is found where there is contiguous canopy, broad-leaved, wet evergreen and semi-evergreen forests dipterocarpus forest often mountainous.
+In India and Bangladesh the Hoolock Gibbon is found where there is contiguous canopy, broad-leaved, wet evergreen and semi-evergreen forests dipterocarpus forest often mountainous.

-There are numerous threats to western hoolock gibbons in the wild, and are now entirely dependent on human action for their survival.
+There are numerous threats to Hoolock Gibbons in the wild, and are now entirely dependent on human action for their survival.

 Threats include habitat encroachment by humans, forest clearance for tea cultivation, the practice of jhuming (slash-and-burn cultivation), hunting for food, “medicine”, capture for trade, and forest degradation.